 1. Type safety is a commitment from both sides.
 If you want your type system to find even more bugs through more precise types, you will need to prove more frequently that your programs are free of certain typing violations.

-3. Elixir’s convention of using the suffix ! to encode the possibility of runtime exceptions for a valid domain (the input types) nicely complements the type system, as it can help static programs avoid the boilerplate of converting :none/:error into exceptions for unexpected scenarios.
+3. Elixir’s convention of using the suffix ! to provide variants that encode the possibility of runtime exceptions for a valid domain (the input types) nicely complements the type system, as it can help static programs avoid the boilerplate of converting :none/:error into exceptions for unexpected scenarios.

 4. Using dynamic() in function signatures is a mechanism available in Elixir’s type system to signal that a function has dynamic behaviour and may raise runtime errors, allowing violations to be reported on programs that wish to remain fully static.
 Similar to how other static languages provide dynamic behaviour via Any or Dynamic types.